bossamboi/pixly/README.md

 ## Description

 Pix.ly is a `Flask BackEnd` application with Server Side Rendering.
 Images uploaded are re-sized for server handling and loaded into a cloud-based `AWS s3 bucket`, EXIF data is stripped and included as part of the image's database record.
 Utilizing the `Python Pillow library`, Pix.ly allows users to manipulate images: current functions include filter, sketchify, and border.
-Future development will include the ability of users to download their new image.
 Pix.ly has `PSQL full-text search` capabilities which allows handling of natural language searches vs. limited text queries.

 ## Getting Started